 Daniele is Lecturer in Finance at The Open University Business School since July 2016.
-He has a BSc in Political Sciences and a MSc (Hons) in Economics from the University of Pavia (Italy).
+He has a BSc in Political Sciences and a MSc in Economics and Finance from the University of Pavia (Italy).
 He obtained his Ph.D in Economics from the University of Greenwich in December 2016.

 He has been co-investigator for the project titled “An investment and equality-led sustainable growth programme for Europe” funded by FEPS (January-February 2016) and for the project titled “Financialization and Investment in Developed and Developing countries” funded by UNCTAD (March- June 2016).

-Daniele provided peer-reviews for Cambridge Journal of Economics, Socio-Economic Review, Review of Political Economy, International Small Business Journal, Journal of Economic Behaviour and Organization, PSL Quarterly Review, Moneta e Credito, Organization and Markets in Emerging Economies, and Routledge Book Series.
+Daniele provided peer-reviews for Cambridge Journal of Economics, Socio-Economic Review, Review of Political Economy, International Small Business Journal, Journal of Economic Behaviour and Organization, North American Journal of Economics and Finance, PSL Quarterly Review, Moneta e Credito, Organization and Markets in Emerging Economies, and Routledge Book Series.